Languages (Site localization)

 - Unless your content editors are bilingual, ensure you have added a step in the workflow to allow for translation.
 This would be required for new content and edits to existing content.

 - You should develop policies for content that is only available in a single language.
-In this case, you should determine whether the other language is left blank, translated, or uses a disclaimer.
+In this case, you should determine whether the other language is left blank (i.e. will not publish), translated, or publishes the content in the primary language alongside a disclaimer to explain that the content is not translated.
+Consider how much content will be affected and the experience for the user who is using the secondary language of the site and may be faced with content from the primary language.

-- Determine whether the main language is published with future languages added later, or publish all the translations with the main language.
+- Determine whether the main language content is published with future languages added later, or to wait until all the translations are complete before publishing any updates.

 To configure the languages, go to System Administration > Languages.
 This opens the screen shown below: